madskjeldgaard/launchpadmini-sc/README.md

 NOTE: It's only tested with the MK1 version, but it should work with the MK2 version as well.
 Please let me know if it doesn't.

+## Features

+- Easily connect the device
+- Set colors of all pads
+- Register callbacks for all pads
+- GUI for simulating the hardware in case you don't have a controller connected.

 ## Installation

 ### Quark